CPD9/hodl-portfolio-tracker/README.md

 **Real-Time Workflows**
 Powered by Inngest, automate event-driven processes like price updates, alert scheduling, automated reporting, and AI-driven insights.

+**AI automated Trading**
+Ask the chatbot to buy stocks or crypto and it will automate the proceess and you authorize.
+Eg. "Buy me microsoft stocks"

 **AI-Powered Alerts & Summaries**
 Generate personalized market summaries, daily digests, and earnings report notifications for data-driven decisions.